nitad54448/yappari-5-1/README.md

 ## How to install ##

 Yappari 5.1 is compiled with Labview 2023 for Windows 10.
 The recommended way to install this program is to use the full package which can be downloaded from [Releases](https://github.com/nitad54448/yappari-5-1/releases).
-Make sure you download the yappari_install.zip file and not what is labelled as source file archives.
+Make sure you download the Volume.zip file and not what is labelled as source file archives.
 The source is not included in this distribution.

 Alternatively, you can download all the files from __Code__ as a zip file and install the Labview 2023 64bits runtime engine.
 You may already have this "engine" if you have previously installed Yappari or other programs written in LV2023 or you can download it freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336).